-Individual bonus payments to employees other than the Current LTIP Participants are paid at management's discretion and are based on an overall assessment by senior management of the individual's performance and absolute and/or relative contribution.
-In all cases, each employee is considered separately, taking into account personal performance, relative ranking among peers (both internally and with reference to external information, where available and appropriate) and salary base.
+• Pool 3 employees are all other employees.
+As part of the transition to non-discretionary cash incentive payouts, these employees now receive an average cash bonus of 10% of their base salary.
+Individual bonus payments are calculated based on an overall assessment by senior management of the individual's performance and absolute and/or relative contribution.
+In all cases, each employee is considered separately, taking into account personal performance, relative ranking among peers (both internally and with reference to external information, where available and appropriate) and base salary.
 These incentives are designed to motivate employees to achieve personal business objectives, to be accountable for their relative contribution to the Corporation's performance, as well as to attract and retain quality personnel.